Kisky3/TOEIC/README.md

 3.`asset`:anything owned that has value; a desirable thing; the property of a person.

 4.`buyout`:the purchase of a company or business.

+5.`equity`:fairness; justice; assets minus liabilities; net worth.

+6.`franchise`:anthorization granted by a manufacturer to sell his products.

+7.`launch`:to start; to put into action; to inaugurate; to initiate.

+8.`monopoly`:exclusive ownership or control, as of a given commodity or business activity.
 ###